mre/opencensus-ruby/README.md

 config.opencensus.trace.default_max_attributes = 16
 ```

-You can configure a variety of core OpenCensuys options, including:
+You can configure a variety of core OpenCensus options, including:

 * Sampling, which controls how often a request is traced.
 * Exporting, which controls how trace information is reported.